Acerca de

 The Constantine Issue

 Unfortunately, the prospect of mining looms over the Chilkat.
-The Constantine project (also known as the Palmer project) is in an intensive advanced mineral exploration operation high above the Chilkat’s Klehini River tributary.
-A consortium called Constantine hopes to produce silver, gold, zinc, copper, and barite from a sulfide ore body sure to generate acidic runoff.
+The Constantine project (also known as the Palmer project) is in an intensive advanced mineral exploration venture high above the Chilkat’s Klehini River tributary targeting silver, gold, zinc, copper, and barite from a sulfide ore body sure to generate acidic runoff.
 Leaching of mine waste into ground or surface water is a big concern, and the prospect of a toxic tailings impoundment that would have to be maintained for centuries, perched high above the Chilkat Valley, in a land of heavy precipitation and prone to earthquakes, is unsettling to say the least.
-The exploration covers both state and federal Bureau of Land Management holdings, and exploration activity has been allowed to proceed with limited environmental reviews.
-Consequently, the Chilkat made the American Rivers 2019 Top Ten Endangered Rivers list.
+The exploration covers both state and federal Bureau of Land Management holdings.

-If the Constantine project goes forward, Haines would be the deep-water shipping port for ore, necessitating major infrastructure development.
+If the Constantine project goes forward, new roads and truck traffic would come with it.
+Haines would be the deep-water shipping port for ore, necessitating major infrastructure development.
 The new port facility would become a driver for more resource development in an incredibly wild and remote corner of our continent.
 So there is much more at stake regionally with this issue than the fate of the Chilkat.

 Just downstream of the Constantine exploration, the Chilkat Indian Village of Klukwan opposes mining in the Chilkat.
 In Tlingit, Klukwan means eternal village.
 The Tribe has nominated the Chilkat watershed for Tier 3 protective status, reserved for Alaska’s most pristine rivers.
 The Eagle Preserve should also rank with the most protected land designations in Alaska.
 Haines is reckoning with the mining possibility, the community split on its view.
 There is also a great deal of local grassroots interest and concern about the issue.